-- 2. The Fund considered responsible business practices in accordance with United Nations Global Compact (UNGC) principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises.
+- The Fund considered responsible business practices in accordance with United Nations Global Compact (UNGC) Principles during the Reference period.
 Where instances of potential violations of UNGC principles were identified, issuers were subject to proprietary ESG due diligence checks to determine their suitability for inclusion in the Fund's portfolio and, if deemed unsuitable, were excluded. - 3.
 The Fund excluded investment in issuers carrying out business activities that were deemed harmful to certain environmental or social characteristics.
-This meant it did not invest in issuers with specified involvement in excluded activities covered by HSBC Asset Management's (HSBC) Responsible Investment Policy (Excluded Activities) during the Reference period.
-Excluded Activities include Banned Weapons, Controversial Weapons, Thermal Coal 1 (Expanders), Thermal Coal 2 (Revenue threshold), Arctic Oil & Gas, Oil Sands, Shale Oil, Tobacco and non- compliance with United Nations Global Compact (UNGC) Principles.
+This meant, the Fund did not invest in issuers with specified involvement in excluded activities covered by HSBC Asset Management's (HSBC) Responsible Investment Policy (Excluded Activities) during the Reference period.
+Excluded Activities include Banned Weapons, Controversial Weapons, Thermal Coal 1 (Expanders), Thermal Coal 2 (Revenue threshold), Arctic Oil & Gas, Oil Sands, Shale Oil, Tobacco and non-compliance with United Nations Global Compact (UNGC) Principles.
 More details on HSBC's Responsible Investment Policy and the Excluded Activities are available at: www.assetmanagement.hsbc.com/about-us/responsible-investing.

-The above Excluded Activities were effective from 24 April 2024.
+The above Excluded Activities were effective from the reclassification date of 24 April 2024.
 Prior to this date, the Fund excluded issuers who (1) were responsible for the production of tobacco and controversial weapons and (2) derived material revenue (generally greater than 10%) from certain sectors such as thermal coal extraction.
 In addition, the Fund screened out issuers responsible for the production of nuclear armaments.
-Please note that, since 30 April 2025, the Fund also excludes activities covered by the Paris-aligned Benchmark exclusions (the "PAB Exclusions").